Matawan-Aberdeen Regional School District

-The Matawan-Aberdeen Regional School District is a regional public school district in Monmouth County, New Jersey, United States.
-The district serves students from pre-kindergarten through twelfth grade from the communities of Aberdeen Township and Matawan Borough.
+The Matawan-Aberdeen Regional School District is a regional public school district in Monmouth County, in the U.S. state of New Jersey.
+The district serves students for pre-kindergarten through twelfth grade from the communities of Aberdeen Township and Matawan Borough.
+The district is a comprehensive system with seven schools, which includes one preschool for pre-kindergarten and kindergarten, three elementary schools for grades PreK–3, one school for grades 4–5, one middle school for grades 6–8 and a high school for grades 9–12.

-As of the 2018–19 school year, the district, comprising seven schools, had an enrollment of 3,827 students and 324.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
+As of the 2022–23 school year, the district, comprised of seven schools, had an enrollment of 3,950 students and 352.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.2:1.

 The district is classified by the New Jersey Department of Education as being in District Factor Group "FG", the fourth-highest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 The Matawan-Aberdeen Regional School District Central Offices are located at 1 Crest Way, in Aberdeen.